Puma SWOT Analysis

 This SWOT analysis of Puma illustrates the importance of aligning business strategies with the results of an internal analysis (strengths and weaknesses) and an external analysis (opportunities and threats) of the business.
 The sporting goods company’s strategies and corporate image are manifestations of such an alignment.
 Based on its profitability and business development, Puma effectively accounts for and strategically addresses the issues raised in this SWOT analysis.

-In the SWOT analysis framework, strengths are internal factors that enable Puma’s business to grow and improve its potential and overall performance.
-In this case, such internal strategic factors contribute to the corporation’s ability to directly compete against other firms, especially large multinational sporting goods companies.
+In the SWOT analysis framework, strengths are internal factors that enable Puma’s competitive advantages to grow the business and improve its potential and performance.
+In this case, such internal strategic factors contribute to the corporation’s ability to directly compete with other firms, especially large multinational sporting goods companies.
 Based on these considerations and the nature of the business and its industry environment, the following factors are the strengths of Puma:

 1. Strong sporting goods brand